frankframework/frank-manual/docs/source/deploying/credentials.rst

 First, you have to know the *alias* of the external account.
 This is a name used in the Frank configuration to reference the credentials.
 The Frank config uses strings like ``${credential:username:alias1}`` and ``${credential:password:alias1}``.
 Here, ``alias1`` is the alias of the external account being accessed.
 Frank configs also reference aliases by setting XML attribute ``authAlias``.
 Then you have to provide the credentials of the alias.
 The Frank!Framework allows you to do this in many ways.
 We demonstrate credentials first by providing them in a properties file.

 You can exercise providing credentials using our example configuration :download:`credentials.zip <../downloads/configurations/credentials.zip>`.
-Please install it like explained in section :ref:`frankConsolePreparations`.
+Please install it like explained in section :ref:`frankConsolePreparations` of chapter :ref:`operator`.
 Then continue as follows:

 1. Create some properties file, say ``credentials.properties`` and give it the following contents: